 A University on the Move

-With a 10:1 student-faculty ratio, Denison has earned a well-founded reputation for academic rigor.
-In addition to a traditional liberal arts curriculum, the College’s 49 courses of study include neuroscience, pre-professional programs, and the flexibility to create an independent major.
-With an average class size of 19, Denison’s classes are taught by professors, not teaching assistants.
-The College has new, state-of-the-art facilities for sciences, arts, and athletics.
-Its faculty successfully compete for national research grants from many institutions, including the National Science Foundation, Cottrell Research Corporation, and the Economics Policy Institute.
-These foster high-level research possibilities for students.
-The College provides substantial opportunities for paid summer research that takes place under direct supervision of the faculty.
-In addition, off-campus internships are plentiful.
-Denison’s cocurricular programs foster students and build depth and breadth in leadership, innovation, and market-ready skill sets.
+With a 9:1 student-faculty ratio, Denison has earned a reputation for academic rigor.
+The College’s courses of study include programs in Global Commerce, Data Analytics, Financial Economics, and Neuroscience.
+Academics are individualized and challenging, with an average class size of 19, and classes take place in Denison’s state-of-the-art facilities.
+Every course is taught by a professor—not a teaching assistant.
+The College has expanded global learning programs and partnerships with universities around the world.
+Denison faculty successfully compete for national research grants from the National Science Foundation, Cottrell Research Corporation, the Economics Policy Institute, and more; these grants provide high-level research possibilities for students.
+Each year Denison students are awarded international postgraduate scholarships, including Fulbright, Rhodes, Cambridge, Critical Language, and Benjamin Gilman Scholarships, as well as Research Internships in Science and Engineering and National Science Foundation Graduate Research fellowships.
+The College provides substantial opportunities for paid summer research under direct supervision of the faculty.
+Denison’s cocurricular programs build capacity, leadership, and market-ready skill sets.

 Outside the classroom

-Athletics, performing and fine arts, and over 170 student-run organizations provide abundant opportunities for students to develop leadership qualities, problem-solving skills, and creativity, and to build relationships that will last throughout their lives.
-Denison is a member of the North Coast Athletic Conference and claims 15 All-Sports Championship titles and nearly 130 team championships.
+Athletics, performing and fine arts, and more than 170 student-run organizations provide opportunities for students to develop team-building capabilities, leadership qualities, problem-solving skills, creativity, and friendships that will last throughout their lives.
+Denison is a member of the North Coast Athletic Conference and claims 15 All-Sports Championship titles and 135 team championships.

 Life after Denison

-Denison graduates are well prepared for lives of professional success and civic impact.
-Extensive alumni networking in the U.S. and abroad, innovative programs that strengthen important abilities related to vocations, and summer internships in their field of interest help students establish relationships and forge talents directly related to their future careers.
+Denison has established the gold standard in career exploration.
+The College leverages extensive alumni networking in the US and abroad, experiential programs that strengthen profession-specific skills, and summer internships that help students establish relationships in their fields of interest and forge talents directly related to their careers.

-Denison is strongly committed to enrolling highly qualified students and offers international students both need- and merit-based awards in the form of partial-tuition scholarships.
+Denison is strongly committed to enrolling highly qualified students and offers international students both need- and merit-based awards ranging from $10,000 per year up to full tuition for all four years.

 Granville, part of the greater metropolitan region of Columbus, Ohio, is a charming college town within a 30-minute drive of a major international airport.
-Columbus is the country’s 15th-largest city, with plenty of options for experiencing cultural events, acquiring internships, and pursuing career opportunities.
+Columbus is the nation’s 15th-largest city and the country’s top “Opportunity City,” offering a wealth of cultural events, internships, and career options.

-Type of University: Residential, four-year, highly selective, independent liberal arts and sciences university founded in 1831
+Type of School: Residential, four-year, highly selective, independent, liberal arts and sciences, founded in 1831

 Size of Campus: 930 acres with 360-acre Biological Reserve located in Granville, Ohio; 27 miles east of Columbus, the state capital